Erudika/paraio.org/src/monolite/partials/009-core.md

 ---
-title: Para classes
+title: Core classes
 category: Core classes
 ---

-In the package `para.core` there are a number of core domain classes that are used throughout Para.
+In the package `com.erudika.para.core` there are a number of core domain classes that are used throughout Para.
 These are common classes like `User` and `App` which you can use in you application directly or extend them.

 Below is a list of classes and their descriptions.
 All of these implement `ParaObject` which is the core interface.